benhayamohammedmessaoud5/Coding-Company/README.md

-# webpagestatic
+# Coding company
-web page static SCC
+A static web page for a competition of our university scientific club " start coding "